isx434324/kerberosproject/README.md

-# Service Kerberos
+# Kerberos Service

 Tania Gabriela Bonilla Alvarenga

 Isx434324

-Network Informatic Systems Administration  - Hisx2 2017-2018
+Network Informatic Systems Administration  - HISX2 2017-2018

-# Objective
+### Objective
-The present project consist in different implementation of Kerberos service in _Docker Containers_
+The present project consist in different implementation of Kerberos service in _Docker Containers_.

 We are going to walk through the backend types of the Kerberos database (Classic and LDAP) and see how it basically works: